 The current organizational structure of Berkshire was formed in 2007 when purchased by Kenneth J. Krogulski.
 Effective December 19, 2022, iM Square Holding 10 LLC purchased a non-controlling interest in Berkshire. iM Square Holding 10 LLC is a wholly owned subsidiary of iM Square Partners Holding, itself a wholly owned subsidiary of iM Square SAS, a Paris-based investment and development platform dedicated to the asset management business, which is owned by Legendre Holding 36, third non-controlling parties and managers.
 Legendre Holdings, a holding company, is majority-owned (>75%) by Eurazeo SE, a European investment firm.
-However, Berkshire continues to be led by Mr. Krogulski ,as its principal owner, serving as Managing Member, President, CEO and Chief Investment Officer.
+However, Berkshire continues to majority owned by Berkshire employees.

-As of December 31, 2022, Berkshire had total regulatory assets under management of \$2,132,764,551 of which \$1,981,668,613 were managed on a discretionary basis and \$151,095,938 were managed non-discretionary basis.
+As of December 31, 2023, Berkshire had total regulatory assets under management of \$2,312,342,944 of which \$2,225,716,855 were managed on a discretionary basis and \$86,626,089 were managed non-discretionary basis.